-For analyzing social interactions across different interest groups, Table 2 shows the density in correspondingly induced sub graphs - that is, for each pair of interest groups $V_i, V_j \subseteq V$ in the complete contact graph G = (V, E), the fraction of all actually realized edges in the set of possible edges between V_i and V_j .
+Community Densities For analyzing social interactions across different interest groups we consider the density in the corresponding induced sub graphs.

+Table 3 shows the density for each pair of interest groups $V_i, V_j \subseteq V$ in the complete contact graph G = (V, E), the fraction of all actually realized edges in the set of possible edges between V_i and V_j .